larsbrinkhoff/forth-mode/README.md

 Features in progress:

 - Recognises definitions and moves by balanced expressions.
-- Interact with a Forth session: enter commands, load files.
+- Interact with a Forth session: enter commands, load files, evalutate expressions.
 - Display stack comment when moving the cursor over a word.
 - Edit block files.